-1. For the purposes of this Agreement, the CRM's responsibilities shall include, but are not limited to:

-a) Serving as the point of contact with the SHPO, the ACHP, other consulting parties, and the public as appropriate for questions and concerns about historic properties and preservation at ANC.

-b) Analyzing existing and future ANC documents, to identify specific undertakings that may be subject to review under the terms of this Agreement, including, but are not limited to:

-(1) the SHPO Data Sharing System (DSS) records or its successor database technology;
+- 1. For the purposes of this Agreement, the CRM's responsibilities shall include, but are not limited to: - a) Serving as the point of contact with the SHPO, the ACHP, other consulting parties, and the public as appropriate for questions and concerns about historic properties and preservation at ANC. - b) Analyzing existing and future ANC documents, to identify specific undertakings that may be subject to review under the terms of this Agreement, including, but are not limited to: - (1) the SHPO Data Sharing System (DSS) records or its successor database technology;

-(2) cultural resource reports;

-(3) National Environmental Policy Act (hereinafter NEPA) compliance documents;

-- (4) the ANC Master Plan;

-- (5) the ANC ICRMP; and

-- (6) construction and operations plans.

-c) Establishing treatment plans, schedules, and priorities within the planning cycle for historic properties that might be affected by undertakings.

-d) Ensuring that information is available to ANC senior management and involved offices on review requirements and ANC's responsibilities under this Agreement, so that adverse effects may be identified and avoided early in the planning process.

-e) Overseeing the Streamline Review Process in accordance with Stipulation II.

-f) The CRM shall ensure that all identification and evaluation survey documentation and all resource treatment documentation carried out pursuant to the terms of this Agreement shall be completed by or under the direct supervision of an individual or individuals who meet SOI Professional Qualifications in the appropriate discipline.

-g) The CRM shall post an electronic copy of this Agreement and of the Sourcebook to the ANC internal website within twenty-one (21) calendar days of execution of this Agreement and notify via email all appropriate ANC and U.S. Army Corps of Engineers personnel involved with carrying out actions under this Agreement within thirty (30) calendar days of execution of this Agreement.
+- (2) cultural resource reports; - (3) National Environmental Policy Act (hereinafter NEPA) compliance documents; - (4) the ANC Master Plan; - (5) the ANC ICRMP; and - (6) construction and operations plans. - c) Establishing treatment plans, schedules, and priorities within the planning cycle for historic properties that might be affected by undertakings. - d) Ensuring that information is available to ANC senior management and involved offices on review requirements and ANC's responsibilities under this Agreement, so that adverse effects may be identified and avoided early in the planning process. - e) Overseeing the Streamline Review Process in accordance with Stipulation II. - f) The CRM shall ensure that all identification and evaluation survey documentation and all resource treatment documentation carried out pursuant to the terms of this Agreement shall be completed by or under the direct supervision of an individual or individuals who meet SOI Professional Qualifications in the appropriate discipline. - g) The CRM shall post an electronic copy of this Agreement and of the Sourcebook to the ANC internal website within thirty (30) calendar days of execution of this Agreement and notify via email all appropriate ANC and U.S. Army Corps of Engineers personnel involved with carrying out actions under this Agreement within thirty (30) calendar days of execution of this Agreement. - h) The CRM shall notify via email new personnel of this Agreement and the Sourcebook within thirty (30) calendar days of that personnel coming into relevant positions.
+New notifications via email shall be made within fourteen (14) calendar days of amendments or updates to the Agreement or Sourcebook.

-h) The CRM shall notify via email new personnel of this Agreement and the Sourcebook within fourteen (14) calendar days of that personnel coming into relevant positions.
-New notifications via email shall be made within fourteen (14) calendar days of amendments or updates to the Agreement or Sourcebook. i) The CRM shall conduct a training opportunity, including scheduling workshops in the application of the Standards and other appropriate historic preservation topics, for personnel undertaking repair and maintenance work involving historic buildings.
-The training shall occur annually, within one (1) year of execution of this Agreement, and repeated within one (1) year of that date annually.
-Training opportunities may include, but are not limited to, internally lead or courses in association with outside interests.
+i) The CRM shall continue to conduct a training opportunity, including scheduling briefings in the application of the Standards and other appropriate historic preservation topics, for personnel undertaking repair and maintenance work involving historic buildings.
+Training shall occur as part of the Newcomers' Briefing for new staff.